tadaspetra/agora/call_summary/GUIDE.md

 ## Done
 ![diagram of how the video call, transcription and AI all work together](images/backend-with-ai.png)

-This is a simplified example of how you can utilize the Agora SDK and AI to make your apps even more powerful.
+This guide covers a simplified example of utilizing the Agora SDK and AI to make your apps even more powerful.

 You can find the [code here](https://github.com/tadaspetra/agora/tree/main/call_summary).
 And learn more about all the [Agora SDKs here](https://www.agora.io/en/).